dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 Thus they typically set the values of the fields of the class instance.
 Constructors are used in `new` object expressions, which return a reference to the newly constructed object (as in `new C(42)`).
-There is no syntax to receive out-parameter values of a contructor and they may not be declared.
+There is no syntax to receive out-parameter values of a constructor and they may not be declared.
-(This is similar to constructors in other progrmaming languages, like Java.)
+(This is similar to constructors in other programming languages, like Java.)

 ## **Error: A 'reads' clause that contains '*' is not allowed to contain any other expressions**